Linn Inn Mark T. Banner Scholarship

 The winner will be notified by April and the award will be announced at the Linn Inn of Court's annual dinner in Summer 2015.
 Applicants will submit the following documents for consideration:

-- Completed Mark T. Banner Scholarship Application Form
+- Completed Mark T. Banner Scholarship Application Form (available online)

 - Academic transcripts (law school, undergraduate/graduate school)